-I thought I would document and share my journey into finding Linux alternatives to the windows software I use.
+I thought I’d share my journey finding Linux alternatives to the Windows software I use.
 Maybe it will save someone else some time who is on the same journey!

 I like to make computer games as a hobby.
-But when it comes to Linux there is not a lot of options or tools to program games.
-The big engines like Unity and Unreal do not have Linux development environments or they are super buggy.
+But when it comes to Linux there’s not a lot of options or tools to program games.
+Some of the big engines like Unity have Linux development environments but I hear they are buggy.

 Gaming has become a lot better on Linux.
-At this point, Linux can run just about any Windows game with the help of Wine, Lutris, and Steam.
-Some games may take a little more work to get running but the Lutris community normally already has a configuration figured out.
+At this point, Linux can run just about any Windows game with the help of Wine, Lutris, and Steam’s Proton.
+Some games may take a little more work to get running.
+But the community normally already has a configuration figured out.

-I use robocopy a ton for backups.
-So i had to find something like that on Linux.
+I used robocopy a lot for backups.
+So I had to find something like that on Linux.
 They have something called rsync.
-The syntax and options are not very close to robocopy so it has been a bit of a learning curve.
+It has been a bit of a learning curve.
 But rsync may be even more powerful then robocopy based on all the options I see.